THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-- If your ultimate goal is to save money, especially on gas, but you don’t think a hybrid is worth it, what do you do?
+- What do you do if your ultimate goal is to save money, especially on gas, but you don’t think a hybrid is worth it?

 Below are the answers to both of these questions.

 Which Hybrids Are The Best Value?

-If you run through this guide and feel that based on your numbers and other factors that a hybrid makes sense for you, what are the best hybrid vehicles to buy?
+If you run through this guide and feel that, based on your numbers and other factors, a hybrid makes sense for you, what are the best hybrid vehicles to buy?

 In no particular order, here are the best hybrid models that get you the most for your money.